fru/observable.js/readme.md

 // Prints "Observable.js rocks!"
 ```

-I developed this to embed observables into my own integration testing framework - surely you can imagine other places where some observables might be usefull :-)
+I developed this to embed observables into my own integration testing framework - surely you can imagine other places where some observables might be useful :-)